Nerwyn/android-tv-card/README.md

 # YAML Examples

-TODO cleanup and convert examples to new format and move user remotes to separate file.
+TODO move user remotes to separate file.
 Don't forget your spotify controller!

 While all configuration can now be done through the user interface, these YAML examples can provide some insight on how to do some advanced styling and templating.